Focus Meter Blog

 Where Does Your Time Actually Go?
 A Developer’s Guide to Finding Out

-If you're a developer who feels busy but isn't sure the day produced much, the fix usually isn't willpower — it's visibility.
+If you're a developer who feels busy but isn't sure the day produced much, the fix usually isn't willpower.
+It's visibility.
 Here's how to set up focus tracking specifically for the shape of a developer's day.

 How to Track App Usage on Mac: 3 Methods Compared